 The Vignacourt 14-18 Interpretive Centre welcomes you in the Thuillier farmhouse.

-Vignacourt became an important military base located behind Allied lines during the Great War.
+During the Great War, Vignacourt became an important military base located behind Allied lines.

 Louis and Antoinette Thuillier, both farmers who loved new technologies, owned their own camera, which was rare in the early 20th century.